KESH726/Fractal-Project/src/tkreact/README.md

 # tkreact tutorial

-Small library that I decided to write to abstract away some tkinter stuff.
+This is a small library built on top of CTkinter.
+The main purpose is to abstract away some tkinter stuff and making it easy to keep a project organised.

 Features
 * Page transitions